Claire-E-prog/Haystack/README.md

 3. Chatbot summarizes query results.

 **Example**

 [SQL Chat](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/chat_with_SQL_3_ways.ipynb#scrollTo=GGLuOzn9IPqd)

+# Differences between Haystack and LangChain/Performance considerations and ease of use compared to LangChain/Advantages and Limitations of Haystack for this project
+**Initial thoughts (without having actually built anything with Haystack yet):**
+* Haystack modular components similar to Langchain
+* Haystack may be easier to work with - the documentation is simpler and more accessible
+* Haystack may be more flexible/simpler to integrate with existing workflows and processes

+**TODO:**
+* experiment with building/deploying haystack app
+* Identify limitations of Haystack

 # Compatibility of Haystack with airflow/How haystack can be used to automate retrieval and parsing workflows
-# Differences between Haystack and LangChain/Performance considerations and ease of use compared to LangChain/Advantages and Limitations of Haystack for this project
+* Might be possible to define custom DAG to call haystack components
+* Haystack and airflow work in Docker
+* Airflow supports pgvector
+## Potential workflow:
+Airflow DAG:
+1. Fetches data
+2. preprocess to a haystack document store (pgvector)

+**TODO:**
+* Explore Airflow workflows and integration with haystack
+* Performance considerations (difficult to assess with limited knowledge of current processes)

 # Job Data

+**TODO**
-1. **Best practices for normalizing skills and job titles**
+* Best practices for normalizing skills and job titles
-2. **Techniques for optimizing search relevance in job postings**
+* Techniques for optimizing search relevance in job postings